gregbeech/website/blog/2013/java-is-the-new-c-plus-plus.markdown

 ~~~

 This is broken because [it should always be legal to put a Turtle into an array of animals](http://blogs.msdn.com/b/ericlippert/archive/2007/10/17/covariance-and-contravariance-in-c-part-two-array-covariance.aspx).

+Not much more to say on that one.

 "Where's that book again?" variance is demonstrated by pretty much all other variance in Java, where it's so unintuitive you can really only figure out why things aren't doing what you expect, and how to fix it, by going back to the reference manual.
 For example, you'd expect a generic iterator to be covariant as types only come 'out', and therefore that you'd be able to treat a `List<String>` as an `Iterable<Object>`, but: